*I have a waitlist for new patients. Please visit this page to join the list.*

 In follow-up sessions, you are free to discuss any successes or challenges since the previous meeting or any topic that feels pressing to you that day.

-I am in-network with Aetna, Cigna, Emblem, and Oscar in the tristate New York area.
+I am in-network with Aetna, Cigna, and Oscar in the tristate New York area.

 If you have one of these plans and I am a provider in your network, you may have coverage for nutrition services.

-Contact your insurer and inquire about your plan’s details using the questions in this form for people with Aetna, Cigna, Oscar, and EmblemChecking-In-Network-Benefits.
+Contact your insurer and inquire about your plan’s details using the questions in this form for people with Aetna, Cigna, and Oscar.
 Please note that I do not call to verify benefits.

 If you have one of these insurance plans but I am not a participating provider, your sessions will be subject to out-of-pocket fees.